 A circa 1900 One Room School House was restored by the historical society of Tabor City and Columbus County.
 This facility was purchased and donated to the Town of Tabor City by Richard Wright.
 Come and relive the old days when life “was simple and oh so mellow”.
 Call the Visitor’s Center across from the site to obtain a key for entry.
 Open daily from 8:30AM to 4:30PM Monday through Friday and 10AM-2PM on Saturday.

-The Tabor City Railroad Depot is located behind Main and Fourth Streets.
-The depot maintains a number of artifacts depicting the days when the railroad was an integral part of the daily living in town.
+The Tabor City Freight Depot is currently located behind Main and Fourth Streets.
+The freight depot maintains a number of artifacts depicting the days when the railroad was an integral part of the daily living in town.
 Come see a replica of the town in the early 1900s as well as pictures of prominent citizens who led the town to its present growth.
-Contact the Visitor’s Center for a key to the museum.
+Contact the Visitor’s Center for a key to visit this wonderful piece of history.
 Open daily from 8:30AM to 4:30PM Monday through Friday and 10AM to 2PM on Saturday.

 GRAPEFULL SISTERS VINEYARDS AND B&B

 “The Inn d’ Vine B&B resembles an old tobacco barn from years goneby with a large wrap around porch.
 The vineyards specialize in the muscadine grape.
 There are three guest rooms and baths equipped with European style sauna steam showers.
 Reservations 910-653-2944 and the web site www.inndivine.com

 This 100+ acre recreational lake is complete with a bait and tackle shop, piers, boat launches, picnic areas and ball fields.
 Bass tournaments are held monthly.
 For more information, contact Curtis Nealey at 910-653-5814.